 Fig. 1.2 Representation of the progressive change of our cultivation systems, within the olive grove, and its intensification

-In this manual we will address different key concepts to improve the sustainability of our cultivation and the associated good practices that can help us achieve these sustainability goals.
+We will address in this manual different key concepts to improve the sustainability of our cultivation and the associated good practices that can help us achieve these sustainability goals.

 2. Protection and improvement of our soil